60+ eye-opening SaaS statistics (2024)

 Published on February 2, 2024

-SaaS solutions have revolutionized the way businesses work and grow, automating many of the processes that previously took hours of time or significant manual labor to complete.
+SaaS solutions have revolutionised the way businesses work and grow, automating many of the processes that previously took hours of time or significant manual labour to complete.

 In this article, we share 40+ compelling statistics on SaaS growth, spending, and more.
 Read through for a deeper understanding of this booming market, and how these technologies are adapting to new demands going forward.